AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Both of these moderate whether you think a pay is fair or not `44` which influences your satisfaction with it.

-A really good and comprehensive review of the effect on income on happiness and JS was done by 80000hours [here](https://80000hours.org/articles/money-and-happiness/) and a quick summary [here](https://80000hours.org/2012/09/does-money-make-you-happy/).
+A fantastic and comprehensive review of the effect on income on happiness and JS was done by 80000hours [here](https://80000hours.org/articles/money-and-happiness/) and a quick summary [here](https://80000hours.org/2012/09/does-money-make-you-happy/).
 Though here is an overview:
 * As you've probably heard, research shows diminishing returns to increased income levels.
 * As the income level increases, its effect on happiness flattens out.
 * The effect of income on an individuals happiness (maximizing positive emotions, minimizing negative emotions, and minimizing stress) starts to flatten out at: